chibonicus07/CS-2450/journal.md

 coworkers today and we are having an oil changing party.
 We are also having a barbecue to further increase the masculinity.
 Jokes aside, I am learning an important skill and getting a ton of entertainment from it.
 School could be going a bit better, calculus has stopped giving me such a hard time but I have a lot of things to study for as the end of the semester approaches.

+11/17/2025 - Subject: I have no clue why I'm getting burned out.
+I've been burnt out the past little bit and my grades are showing it.
+I never know how to manage burnout but it always come towards the end of the semester and I find a way to pass all of my classes anyways.
+It is especially hard with all of life's distractions, I need to get better at setting goals for myself and focusing on them.
+I think goal setting will be my key to productivity and I hope it helps.